 The mission of the Albemarle-Pamlico National Estuary Partnership (APNEP) is to identify, protect, and restore the significant resources of the Albemarle-Pamlico estuarine system.
 APNEP pursues this mission with guidance and support from its overarching Comprehensive Conservation and Management Plan (CCMP), advisory bodies and regional partners.

-APNEP is a cooperative effort jointly sponsored by the N.C.
-Department of Environment and Natural Resources and the U.S. Environmental Protection Agency.
+APNEP is a cooperative effort jointly hosted by the N.C.
+Department of Environmental Quality under a grant from the U.S. Environmental Protection Agency.
 The Partnership also works closely with the Commonwealth of Virginia in implementation of the CCMP.
-The program area extends across most of the Albemarle-Pamlico watershed, including the Neuse, Tar-Pamlico, Roanoke, Chowan, lower Roanoke, and parts of the White Oak River basins.
+The program area extends across most of the Albemarle-Pamlico watershed, including the Neuse, Tar-Pamlico, Pasquotank, Chowan, lower Roanoke, and parts of the White Oak River basins.

 As sanctioned in N.C.
 Governor's Executive Order #133 (2012), APNEP staff is advised by a Policy Board, a Science and Technical Advisory Committee, and an Implementation Committee.
 For additional information, please visit the links below.